oogaboogaman1231/RatExample-OpenSource/README.md

 - Wait for it to do its thing

 ## Updating
-- We recommend for the user to always keep the installer file since it will download and install the most recent version of the rat when executed.
+- We recommend for the user to always keep the installer file since it will download and install the most recent version of the RAT when executed.

 ## Running the Application
 - After running the install.bat script, a shortcut named "RAT Server" will be created on your desktop.
 You can use this shortcut to run the server.